psam21/cb/docs/sign-up.md

    - Never log keys to console (even in development)

 3. **Key Backup**
-   - Backup file contains plain text nsec (user responsible for security)
+   - Backup file contains plain text nsec (NO encryption - user responsible for security)
    - Clear warnings in backup file about never sharing nsec
    - User must download and secure backup file themselves
    - No cloud storage or transmission of backup file
+   - Recommend storing in password manager or encrypted drive

 4. **User Education**
    - Display warning: "Your private key IS your account.
 There is no password reset."